Environmental Impacts¶

 Manure Management (CH₄)¶

 Livestock in confined systems produce methane emissions from manure storage, handling, and treatment.
 Unlike enteric fermentation, manure CH₄ affects both ruminants and monogastrics (pigs, poultry), with emissions varying significantly by management system.
-However, manure deposited directly on pasture during grazing produces negligible CH₄ because aerobic decomposition dominates (IPCC MCF ~0.5% for “Pasture, Range & Paddock”).
-The model therefore excludes manure CH₄ for grassland feed categories.
+All feed categories, including forage from grassland, include manure CH₄ based on the Mixed LPS manure management system distributions.

 Methodology¶